Michael-F-Ellis/rpchat/dcidevplan.md

 **Step 9: Adapt "Send" Button for Turn-Based Interaction**
 *   **Tasks:**
     *   If `isMultiCharacterMode` is true:
-        *   Change the "Send" button's label to reflect whose turn it is (e.g., "Generate for Character X").
+        *   Change the "Send" button's label to reflect whose turn it is (e.g., "Generate for Character X"), using `chatManager.currentCharacterTurn` and `chatManager.characterDefinitions` to get character info.
-        *   The button should trigger the logic from Step 6.
+        *   The button should trigger the multi-character logic from Step 6.
     *   The main text input area might be disabled or repurposed in multi-character mode if turns are purely AI-generated after setup.
 (User edits messages directly).
 *   **Testing:** Perform a full 2-character interaction using the UI.